kitconcept/draft-js-medium/README.md

 ## License

-The BSD 3-Clause License.
-Copyrights hold the Plone Foundation.
+The BSD 2-Clause License.
+Copyrights hold Kitconcept.
 See [LICENSE.md](LICENSE.md) for details.